evidentlyai/evidently/docs/book/dashboards/README.md

 !pip install evidently
 ```

-To build a `Dashboard` or a `Profile` in Google Colab, Kaggle Notebook or Deepnote, simply repeat the steps described above.&#x20;
+To build a `Dashboard` or a `Profile` in Google Colab, Kaggle Notebook or Deepnote, simply repeat the steps described above.

 For example, to build the **Data Drift** dashboard, run: